UPDATED March 12, 2021

 When COVID-19 first arrived in Summit County in March, Laurel Lake adopted a “No Visitors” policy to protect the health and safety of our residents.
 Too little was known about the virus at that time.
 We now know more about how the virus is transmitted and the safety protocols – including use of masks, hand washing hygiene, and social distancing – that reduce risk.
 Laurel Lake employees are now tested regularly, access to symptomatic testing has improved, and robust measurement is now available to gauge COVID activity in our county and region.

 The Laurel Lake COVID Task Force respects the science behind how the virus is transmitted.
-This, in combination with resident feedback from our recent Visitor Policy Survey, has led to the adoption of a new Visitor Policy for Independent Living.
-While we continue to urge residents to leave campus whenever they wish to connect with family and friends, the new policy allowing campus visitation will go into effect on Thursday, October 1, 2020.
+This, in combination with resident feedback from our recent Visitor Policy Survey, has led to the adoption of the following Visitor Policy for Independent Living.

-- A maximum of two visitors per residence per day will be permitted in Eastwood, Westwood and the Villas.
+- A maximum of two visitors per residence per day is currently permitted in Eastwood, Westwood and the Villas.

 - Residents must pre-register their guests by 4 p.m. the day before the visit.